SAP/spartacus-docs/_pages/dev/tag-management-system.md

 #### Overriding mapEvents() in the TMS Service

 If you wish to enrich all Spartacus events with some common data, you can do so by overriding `mapEvents()` in the `TmsService`.

+### Disclaimer

+The use of tag managers implies the execution of third-party scripts within Spartacus in real time.
+These scripts may contain malicious payloads.
+SAP therefore, cannot be held liable, nor responsible for the content or side effects caused due to the execution of third-party scripts within Spartacus.
+Dev teams involved in the implementation of tag managers for Spartacus storefronts should consult with the business side to confirm compliance with local privacy and security laws, such as GDPR.